wabiconf/2025/_talks/talk20.md

 hide: false
 ---

-Methods utilizing k-mers are widely used in bioinformatics, yet our understanding of their statistical properties under realistic mutation models remains incomplete.
+Methods utilizing $k$-mers are widely used in bioinformatics, yet our understanding of their statistical properties under realistic mutation models remains incomplete.
-Previously, substitution-only mutation models have been considered to derive precise expectations and variances for mutated k-mers and intervals of mutated and nonmutated sequences.
+Previously, substitution-only mutation models have been considered to derive precise expectations and variances for mutated $k$-mers and intervals of mutated and nonmutated sequences.
 In this work, we consider a mutation model that uses insertions and deletions in addition to single-nucleotide substitutions.
-Within this framework, we derive closed-form k-mer-based-estimators for the three fundamental mutation parameters: substitution rate, deletion rate, and average insertion length.
-We provide statistics of k-mers under this model and theoretical guarantees via concentration inequalities, ensuring correctness under reasonable conditions.
+Within this framework, we derive closed-form $k$-mer-based-estimators for the three fundamental mutation parameters: substitution rate, deletion rate, and average insertion length.
+We provide statistics of $k$-mers under this model and theoretical guarantees via concentration inequalities, ensuring correctness under reasonable conditions.
 Empirical evaluations on simulated evolution of genomic sequences